 While survey evidence suggests widespread financial fragility in the U.S., causal evidence on the implications of typical, negative income shocks is scarce.
 I estimate the impact of speeding fines on household finances using administrative traffic citation records and a panel of credit reports.
-Event studies reveal that for every \$195 in fines, unpaid bills in collections increase by \$34.
-Given additional evidence that fine payment, rather than other non-fine sanctions, explains this effect and that default is the "last resort" for households, I interpret this finding as evidence of financial precarity.
-My estimates are consistent with at least 30 percent of households resorting to default on other bills to finance a typical, unplanned expense.
+Event studies reveal that fines averaging \$195 are associated with a \$34 increase in unpaid bills in collections.
+Given additional evidence that fine payment explains this effect and that default is the "last resort" for households, I interpret this finding as suggesting rates of inability to meet unplanned expenses which are consistent with the survey evidence.
 I also find that fines are associated with longer-run declines in credit scores, borrowing limits, and the likelihood of appearing as employed in payroll records covering a subset of large, high-paying employers.
-This impact on employment situations appears attributable to the diminished financial position of households rather than, for example, downstream license suspensions.
+This impact on employment situations appears attributable to the diminished financial position of households rather than, e.g., downstream license suspensions.